losaposta/ubuntuism/README.md

     	background-attachment:fixed;
 	}</pre>

-	b.
 	Set the body width to 90.5em and give it some larger top and bottom margins:
 	<pre>
 	body {
     	max-width:90.5em;
     	margin:50px auto;
     }</pre>

-    c.
     Go ahead and add a dark aubergine background, with an opacity of .8
     <pre>
     body {
     	max-width:90.5em;